 Peat Pot Turkeys

-Use hot-glue to glue them to the back of the pot.
-Add the first color toward the bottom, move up a little and glue the next color on top of the first, move up a little bit more and add the last color on top of that.
+Use hot glue to glue them to the back of the pot.
+Add the first color toward the bottom, move up a little, glue the next color on top of the first, move up a little bit more, and add the last color on top of that.
 They should be stair-stepped so that you can see all the colors when you turn it around.

 Peat Pot Turkeys